Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: RQ2: What Feedback Signals Do Agent-Written Tests Provide?

 \endgroup We report macro-over-tasks means of $N^A_t$ (assertion count), $N^P_t$ (value-revealing print count), and $N^{\mathrm{total}}_t$ (overall signal count) for each model, separately for resolved and unresolved tasks.

-\paragraph{Results.} Table~\ref{tab:rq2-1-signal-amount} shows that, when agent-written tests are present, they can contain a substantial number of feedback statements per task (e.g., 19.94--47.76 total signals for several models).
+\paragraph{Results.} Table~\ref{tab:rq2-1-signal-amount} shows that, when agent-written tests are present, they can contain a substantial number of feedback statements per task.
 As shown in Figure~\ref{fig:rq2-1-signal-composition}, feedback is predominantly \emph{observational}: for every model, value-revealing prints exceed assertions in the macro-average counts per task.
-Models differ markedly in overall signal volume.
-For example, \textit{minimax-m2} encodes the largest total signal counts (41.43--47.76), whereas \textit{gemini-3-pro-preview} encodes far fewer (5.79--6.66), with other models in between.
-Across models, unresolved tasks tend to show slightly higher total signal counts, driven mainly by more value-revealing prints (e.g., \textit{deepseek-v3.2-reasoner}: +4.33 total; \textit{minimax-m2}: +6.33 total).
-Assertion counts are comparatively stable; notably, \textit{minimax-m2} has fewer assertions but more prints on unresolved tasks.
+Signal volume also varies markedly by model, from the lower totals of \textit{Gemini 3 Pro} to the much higher totals of \textit{MiniMax M2}.
+Across models, unresolved tasks tend to show slightly higher total signal counts, driven mainly by more value-revealing prints, while assertion counts remain comparatively stable.